cozy/cozy-docs/src/documents/en/hack/getting-started/play-with-data-system.html.md

 ODM stands for Object Document Mapper, it's like an ORM (Object Relational Mapper) but for NoSQL.
-An O(D|R)M abstracts the storage engine, as a result you can switch the storage engine (e.g. from CouchDB to Pouchdb) without changing your code.
+An O(D|R)M abstracts the storage engine, as a result you can switch the storage engine (e.g. from CouchDB to PouchDB) without changing your code.

 Enough talking, let's see how we can use it in our application.